sentinel-official/docs/docs/nodes/earnings.md

 ## What is dVPN Node Revenue System?

-With this system, white-label applications like Solar VPN, Meile dVPN, Independent VPN, Based VPN, and others will utilize the innovative on-chain `Subscription Plan`.
+With this system, white-label applications like Meile dVPN, Independent VPN, Based VPN, and others will utilize the innovative on-chain `Subscription Plan`.
 These applications will have the ability to choose nodes from the public list, which will then be added into the subscription.
 This Subscription Plan will be shared by the white-label applications and after sufficient optimization and testing, white-label applications will begin to create their own individual subscription plans overtime as their bandwidth usage increases exponentially from here on out.

 This makes **Sentinel a revenue generating ecosystem**.